 The Star Clipper plowed through the waves of the Atlantic speeding along at between 9 to 14 knots (10-16 mph) by wind power, assisted by the diesel motor.
 I felt somewhat better but unable to do much.
 I couldn’t bear to think of writing either by hand on the computer.
 First on the agenda, find the nurse to ask how often I can take seasick meds.
 The package read that one or two pills every day.
 Crew members do many tasks, and I found the ship nurse, a young man, tidying up in the bar.
 He suggested that I could take one pill every eight hours, so I immediately took another.
 Evidently, he was qualified as he delivered a baby during one of the other cruises.
 I managed to eat some breakfast, but can’t say I enjoyed it.

-I occupied time by attending an exercise class and walking around the ship.
+I occupied the time by attending an exercise class and walking around the ship.
 Fresh air, the nurse recommended.
 The crew unfurled the white sails against the blue sky, and I watched the billowing sails catch the wind.
 When the crew finished their tasks, I stood alone at the bow, with no land in sight and only the sound of the sea splashing against the hull.
 An occasional container ship passed by, and several whales briefly swam along the port side.
 The water in the swimming pool splashed over the sides.
-The schedule included an aerobics class in the pool, but I could not image unbundling my winter coat, let alone getting into the pool.
+The schedule included an aerobics class in the pool, but I could not imagine unbundling my winter coat, let alone getting into the pool.

-As part of our daily routine, Peter presented his mid-morning “story time” about upcoming ports, shipboard events and an introductory lecture to the Star Clipper.
+As part of our daily routine, Peter presented his mid-morning “story time” about upcoming ports, shipboard events, and an introductory lecture to the Star Clipper.
 One amazing fact Peter mentioned: theoretically the ship can recover even if it tips over 110 degrees.
 Well, that was reassuring given the heavy seas we experienced these last two days.

 The sea calmed from a four-meter rise to a two-meter rise, and I could finally compose on the computer, finding a central place in the bar area, where the swells had less effect.

 One would think that with an entire day at sea that might leave too much free time.
 I was busy checking the schedule for activities, and especially not to miss any meal times.
-Organizing and finding items in the cabin, charging batteries, reading the daily brochures, taking photographs and videos, attending lectures and writing, these activities made the day go by quickly.
-I purchased an hour of Internet for 6 Euros, which took over ten minutes to connect and even longer to disconnect.
+Organizing and finding items in the cabin, charging batteries, reading the daily brochures, taking photographs and videos, attending lectures, and writing, these activities made the day go by quickly.
+I purchased an hour of the Internet for 6 Euros, which took over ten minutes to connect and even longer to disconnect.

 Around mid-afternoon, the crew would set up a spread of food, usually sandwiches, cakes, and other goodies for the cocktail hour.
-If I have as much as two sips of anything alcoholic, the agony of a migraine will radiate through my head.
-Other folks did not have troubles with migraines and could enjoy the cocktail of the day, prepared by our Russian bartender.
-Lately, I’ve watched the British murder mysteries: Foyal’s War, Grantchester, Father Brown, Death in Paradise, and Inspector Morse and the amount of wine, whiskey, vodka and beer that characters imbibe leaves me wondering how these detectives can find their magnifying glass, let alone solve a crime.
+If I have as many as two sips of anything alcoholic, the agony of a migraine will radiate through my head.
+Other folks did not have trouble with migraines and could enjoy the cocktail of the day, prepared by our Russian bartender.
+Lately, I’ve watched the British murder mysteries: Foyle’s War, Grantchester, Father Brown, Death in Paradise, and Inspector Morse and the amount of wine, whiskey, vodka, and beer that characters imbibe leaves me wondering how these detectives can find their magnifying glass, let alone solve a crime.
 What exactly am I missing?
 As passengers lounged around the bar, partaking of the fruit of the vine and spirits, I buried myself in my laptop, engrossed in writing the blog.
 I guess we all have our addictions.

-Star Clippers caters very well for vegetarians.
+Star Clippers caters very well to vegetarians.
 Vegetarian selections are always available at the breakfast and lunch buffets, and a vegetarian option is available for each dinner.
 I’m not a foodie, so I’m appreciative of almost any dish, especially if someone is cooking it for me.
-Even if octopus is a Mediterranean delicacy, after staring into the large, soulful eyes of the Dumbo Octopus as his little ear flaps propel him through the water, octopus and his relatives are off the menu for me.
+Even if the octopus is a Mediterranean delicacy, after staring into the large, soulful eyes of the Dumbo Octopus as his little ear flaps propel him through the water, octopus and his relatives are off the menu for me.